gontainer/gontainer-helpers/container/README.md

 # Container

 This package provides a concurrently safe DI container.
 It supports scoped variables, and hot swapping.
+For bigger projects, it provides a tool for the code generation.

 ```bash
 go get -u github.com/gontainer/gontainer-helpers/v2/container@latest